Natalija03/ADVANCED-PROGAMMING-PROJECT/README.md

 from abc import ABC
 ```
 ## TEMPLATES
-The templates folder contains HTML files that display the output that was cretaed through the operations in the ```python operations.py``` file
+The templates folder contains HTML files that display the output that was cretaed through the operations in the ```operations.py``` file
 ## RUNNING THE HTML
 Once the user has installed all the necessary libraries and downloaded the dataset, html templates and py files, website can be run.
 We'd suggest running the website from Thonny since we've faced difficulties when running the program in VSCode.
 When the user runs *website.py*, a link will be provided in the terminal which can be used to access the Homepage of the web interface.
 ***http://127.0.0.1:5000***